rollyngoma/wede5020-part-1-assignment-1/README.md

 ---

 **Note:** Part 2 focuses on HTML + CSS only.
-Images are placeholders and should be replaced with licensed images before final submission.
+Images are in place; replace with licensed images if needed for final submission.